linsyking/Messenger/Readme.md

 ## Cool Features

-- Engine in a library
+- Engine in a library.
 Messenger core is built in a library.
 - Message (or event) based.
 Faster development cycle, easier to divide work.
-- Functional, but OOP styled
+- Functional, but OOP styled.
 Take advantages of both functional programming and OOP.

 ## Conceptual Picture